How Much Does a Pool House Cost to Build?

 Q. Do pool houses have bathrooms?

-A pool house doesn’t have to have a bathroom, but one can be installed for about $15,000 to $35,000 on average.
+Swimming pool houses don’t have to have bathrooms, but one can be installed for about $15,000 to $35,000 on average.
 This cost is due to the extra work required to run plumbing and electrical and to install fixtures.

 Q. Does a pool house have a good ROI?

 Building a pool house can be a good idea to improve the functionality of the home and the enjoyment of the pool, but this project doesn’t have a high ROI (return on investment).
-The ROI for a pool house installation is just 5 percent to 8 percent.
+The ROI for a pool house installation is just 5 percent to 8 percent (which is similar to the ROI for the cost for pool installation).
 So, while this project will increase the value of the home, it’s not an investment that will pay off significantly in the future.
 That’s why homeowners will want to consider the pros and cons of installing a pool or a pool house before moving forward with the project.

 Q. Are pool houses worth it?